youngker/apparmor-wiki/AppArmorDelegation.md

 * object based - when an object (file handle, socket, ...) is delegated between tasks.
 * rule based - when rules are used to extend what a task can do

 Object delegation allows for live objects to be passed without giving the receiving task privileges beyond access to the already opened object.
-Rule based delegation extends a tasks confine so that it has increased authority.
+Rule based delegation extends a tasks confinement so that it has increased authority and can create new objects its old confinement wouldn't allow.

 Object delegation happens through three mechanisms
 - fd inheritance